 But work on this pioneering project needs to start today.
 At peak holiday season, millions of tourists will arrive in Thailand, many searching for an elephant experience.
 Your support could help transform some tourist venues in time, ensuring elephants don't endure another season of suffering.

 Your support could make such a difference.
 Please can you help end an elephant's pain?

 Your donation will be used to support our ongoing work to protect animals around the world from cruelty and suffering, including elephants like these in Thailand.

-Update: We have worked with Happy Elephant Valley, now known as ChangChill, (meaning relaxed elephants in Thai) to support their transition from a camp that previously allowed tourists to ride, hug and bathe elephants, to becoming a truly elephant friendly venue.
+We have been working with Happy Elephant Valley, now known as ChangChill, (meaning 'relaxed elephants' in Thai) to support their transition from a camp that previously allowed tourists to ride, hug and bathe elephants, to becoming a truly elephant-friendly venue.